 Computer Science Programs in Colorado

-With more than 13 Colorado computer science schools, and many areas with high concentrations of tech startups and global IT companies, Colorado is an excellent place to attend school for computer science.
+With more than 13 Colorado computer science schools and high concentrations of tech startups and global IT companies, Colorado is an excellent place to attend school for computer science.
 The state boasts programs at both the undergraduate and graduate degree levels.
 Some of the best computer science schools in Colorado include Colorado College, Colorado Mesa University, Colorado School of Mines, and the University of Colorado.

 Some students prefer to take distance classes and earn an online computer science degree in Colorado.
-There are several schools that offer online classes, such as the University of Denver, Regis University, and the University of Northern Colorado.
-Studying online allows students to study and complete coursework at their convenience.
+There are several schools offering online classes, such as the University of Denver, Regis University, and the University of Northern Colorado.
+Studying online allows students to complete coursework at their convenience.
 This is especially helpful for individuals who want to continue working while earning their degrees.

 Types of Computer Science Degrees